-Although experiences of pain with therapeutic exercise may assist with decisions about dosage, it is normal for people with knee and hip OA to feel some discomfort or pain during exercise [38].
-Importantly, the size of acute activity-induced pain flares has been found to decrease with an increasing number of therapeutic exercise sessions [39].
-A systematic review also found that in patients with chronic musculoskeletal conditions, exercising into pain resulted in significantly greater benefit for pain reduction in the short term than pain-free exercise [40].
-However, modification of the therapeutic exercise program may be necessary if pain levels are unacceptable to the patient or pain does not subside to its baseline level within 24 hours.
-This could include changes to the type, intensity, duration or frequency of the program.
+Some people with knee and hip OA report discomfort or pain during exercise, but the size of acute activity-induced pain flares has been found to decrease with an increasing number of therapeutic exercise sessions [26],However, the role of pain in informing decisions about dosage and progression of therapeutic exercise for people with knee and hip OA remains unclear.
+A systematic review including data from 7 RCTs and 385 participants with chronic musculoskeletal conditions found that exercising into pain resulted in a small but significantly greater benefit for pain reduction in the short term than pain free exercise.
+However, in the medium and long term there was no clear superiority of one treatment over another [27].
+In reality, modification of the therapeutic exercise program may be necessary if pain levels are unacceptable to the patient, which could include changes to the type, intensity, duration or frequency of the program.

 Both self-reported and performance-based outcome measures have been used to assess the effects of therapeutic exercise programs in people with knee and hip OA, and these outcomes may inform progression or modification of therapeutic exercise programs.
-The timeframe for re-assessment varies, but generally studies have used intervals of 8 to 12 weeks [11,13], often corresponding to the length of the intervention program.
+The timeframe for re-assessment varies, but generally studies have used intervals of 8 to 12 weeks [3,4], often corresponding to the length of the intervention program.
+Similar time frames may therefore be useful re-assessment points within clinical practice.
 A number of organisations have developed recommendations around core domains of measurement for people with OA.
-The International Consortium for Health Outcomes Measurement (ICHOM) defines a minimum “standard set” of outcome measures for hip and knee OA [41], with a focus on those outcomes that matter most to patients including pain, physical functioning and health-related quality of life.
+The International Consortium for Health Outcomes Measurement (ICHOM) defines a minimum “standard set” of outcome measures for hip and knee OA [28], with a focus on those outcomes that matter most to patients including pain, physical functioning and health-related quality of life.
 Physical performance measures have also been used to determine if the objectives of the therapeutic exercise program are being achieved, such as increases in muscle strength, joint mobility or other functional improvements.
-The Osteoarthritis Research Society International recommended a core set of physical performance measures for use in people with hip and knee OA [42].
+The Osteoarthritis Research Society International recommended a core set of physical performance measures for use in people with hip and knee OA [29].
 This comprises the 30-second chair stand test, 40 meter fast-paced walk test and a stair climb test, with additional tests including the timed up and go (TUG) and the 6-minute walk test.

 How can therapeutic exercise programs be delivered?